 You’ve probably heard stories from people who hated Vietnam.
 They probably hated it for all the reasons I’ve mentioned above and I’m sure everything they’ve told you is pretty much true.
 But I’m also sure that if you like to experience all those things that will never be in any guidebook, you’ll be glad you came.
 If you’re anything like me and love to get shaken out of your comfort zone

 every once in a while all the time, I’m sure you and Hanoi could become friends and who knows, maybe even fall in love.

 Hanoi, you were one of those first times that aren’t easy.
 But I believe in second chances, and I’m glad I gave you one.

-PLANNING: 2 days in Hanoi
+Itinerary: 2 days in Hanoi

 Day 1: Hoa Lo prison, Hoan Kiem lake, Ngoc Son temple, Old Quarter, Ma May house, take a food tour or a cooking class, Water puppet theatre

 Day 2: West lake, Tran Quoc pagoda, Quan Thanh temple, Ho Chi Minh’s mausoleum, One pillar pagoda, Temple of Literature, have dinner in a local home